 The Assistant Editors of JSSS are mainly responsible for organizing peer-review for manuscripts assigned.
 They need to control the peer-review process and help the authors improve their manuscripts by collecting valuable review reports to comply with the best practice guidelines of COPE.
 The detailed responsibilities of the Assistant Editors include:

-JSSS provides a free English editing service for all accepted manuscripts.
+JSSS provides an English editing service for all accepted manuscripts.
 Language Editors are responsible for polishing the language of submissions assigned to them.
 An additional fee will be charged to authors if very extensive English corrections must be made during the revision stage.